The plan is to have only one wedding day and look for a wedding suit or tuxedo once in your life.

 How to Match a Dress Shirt with Your Wedding Suit

 A well-chosen dress shirt will flatter your suit and help it shine.
-I recommend wearing a white one for several reasons.
+I recommend wearing a white shirt for several reasons.
 It is the most formal color for dress shirts.

 A white dress shirt will also best show off your suit color.
 If anybody near you just so happens to be wearing a white dress (ahem), it will be a nice color tie-in.

-If you’re wearing a standard suit, French cuffs with an understated pair of cuff links look super sophisticated.
+French cuffs with an understated pair of cuff links look super sophisticated if you’re wearing a standard suit.
 Your collar should be either straight pointed or cutaway.

-For a wedding tuxedo, I would suggest a French cuffed white dress shirt with a wingtip collar and pique front.
+I would suggest a French cuffed white tuxedo shirt with a wingtip collar and pique front for a wedding tuxedo.

 Match Your Shoes to Your Wedding Suit